xypherio/pureflow-mobile-app/README.md

 3.  **Set up Firebase:**

-    PureFlow Mobile relies on Firebase for data storage and notifications.
+    PureFlow Mobile relies on Firebase for data storage.

     -   **Create a Firebase Project:** Navigate to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
     -   **Configure for Android/iOS:** Within your Firebase project, add Android and/or iOS apps.
 Follow the on-screen instructions to register your apps.